 From the Paramedics

 Regardless of the type of injuries car accident victims may sustain during a crash, contacting the paramedics or medical care attention immediately after a car accident is imperative.
-In occasions, car accident injuries don’t appear noticeable until a few days after the crash.
+On occasions, car accident injuries don’t appear noticeable until a few days after the crash.
 From the medical attendees, you need to gather:

 - Official medical assessment